ArvinDelavari/STM32-Libraries/README.md

 <div align="justify">

-This repository contains open-source libraries for STM32 ARM Cortex M microcontrollers (F0, F1 & F4 series).
+This repository contains open-source libraries for STM32 ARM Cortex M microcontrollers.
 These libraries offer a range of functions and features to streamline development.
 Contributions are welcome, and the libraries are released under the MIT License.

-- ARM Cortex M0 (STM32F0)
 - ARM Cortex M3 (STM32F1)
 - ARM Cortex M4 (STM32F4)